kerrycobb/GPS-Utils/README.md

 ```
 gps2csv [OPTIONS]

+  Load waypoints from GPS into csv file

 Options:
   --device TEXT  Name of device to get waypoints from.
 Default: GARMIN
-  --format TEXT        File format to output waypoints to.
-Default: csv
-  --sort_by TEXT       Column to be sorted in output csv; use "name", "date",
-                       "time", "latitude", or "elev".
-Default: name
-  --auto_open BOOLEAN  Open file automatically.
-Default: True
-  --output FILENAME    Path to output file.
-Default: <current workdir
-                       path>/<device name>.csv
   -h, --help     Show this message and exit.

 ```

 <br><br>

 ## GPS2KML
-Load waypoints and/or tracks into KML file and open in Google Earth.
+Output waypoints and/or tracks to Google Earth KML file.

 <img src="imgs/kml.png" width="300px">

 #### Usage
 For the most basic usage simply enter `gps2kml` at the command line.
-This will load all waypoints and tracks from a mounted GPS unit named GARMIN and output it to a KML file in the current working directory and then open the KML file in Google Earth.
+This will load all waypoints and tracks from a mounted GPS unit named GARMIN and output it to a KML file in the current working directory.

 For a list of all options enter `gps2kml -h` and you will see the following output:

 ```
-Usage: gps2kml [OPTIONS]
+gps2kml [OPTIONS]

   Load data from GPS into Google Earth

 Options:
-    --device TEXT        Name of device to get waypoints from.
+  --device TEXT      Name of device to get data from.
 Default: GARMIN
   --output FILENAME  Path to output file.
 Default: "<current workdir
                      path>/<device name>.kml"
-    --auto_open BOOLEAN  Open file automatically.
-Default: True
   --data TEXT        Data to load from gps.
 Valid options are: "all",
                      "tracks", "waypoints"
   --archive BOOLEAN  Load archived tracks, Default: True
   -h, --help         Show this message and exit.

 ```

-#### Tip
-Google Earth will automatically tilt the window when zooming to your points and tracks which some may find annoying.
-This can be disabled in Google Earth `Preferences` under the `Navigation` tab.
-Check `Do not automatically tilt while zooming`